woodstockcs/csp-class-docs/pete-and-repeat/for-loops.md

 - a.
 How many times does 'Start' get printed in Program 3?
 - b.
 What determines which lines are part of the loop?
 - c..
 What will Program 4 print?
 Be exact.
-10. Based on all examples so far, describe in your own words what a for loop does.

 <!--

 # Explanation

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/JP7ITIXGpHk?start=234&end=1426" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Notes to capture: